The64thGamer/cheeseepedia/content/1bqj3dyhbtovmhdi/content.md

 ***PTT 1981 Exterior Update*** was a change in exterior design for Pizza Time Theatre locations that were being built, with a few stores being remodeled to take on the new look.
 It was released in the summer of 1981.
-The {{< wiki-link "SPT 1980's Remodel Program" >}} would replace it from 1988-1991.
+The [SPT 1980's Remodel Program] would replace it from 1988-1991.

 ## History

-In May 1981, it was announced that Pizza Time Theatre locations would be updating all of its existing registered trademarks along with announcing that San Francisco based, S&O Consultants{{< cite 1 >}} would be redesigning their logos, exteriors, décor, and signage.
+In May 1981, it was announced that Pizza Time Theatre locations would be updating all of its existing registered trademarks along with announcing that San Francisco based, S&O Consultants[1] would be redesigning their logos, exteriors, décor, and signage.
 This package would roll out to locations through the summer of 1981.

 ## Design